PennyLaneAI/qml/videos.rst

     algorithms, including their role in the development of near-term quantum technologies, strategies of automatic differentiation, and how to integrate quantum circuits with machine learning frameworks such as PyTorch and Tensorflow using open-source software.

-.. youtube:: vMDampJPE7E
-    :title: Quantum Optimization in NISQ Devices and Beyond
-    :author: Leonardo Banchi (University of Florence)

-    The good, the bad, and the ugly about how we can undertake quantum optimization tasks on noisy quantum hardware.

-.. youtube:: KYNFf2xaCcw
-    :title: Using Quantum Circuits as Machine Learning Models
-    :author: Maria Schuld (Xanadu)

-    Making links between quantum circuits, neural networks, kernel methods, and generative models.

 .. raw:: html